 Telecommunication carriers are some of the largest companies in the world.
-In fact, AT&T, which is the leading telecommunications company in the U.S., had a market value of over $230 billion in 2018 and ranked 12th overall on the Forbes list of top global companies.1
+In fact, AT&T, which is the leading telecommunications company in the U.S., had a market value of over $171.8 billion in 2020.

-In addition to noteworthy mergers and acquisitions, the industry has most recently been focused on the advent of 5G cellular service, which promises 10-20 times faster download speeds for mobile data and could dramatically change the way telecom companies operate.
+In addition to noteworthy mergers and acquisitions, the industry has been focused on 5G cellular service, which delivers faster download speeds for mobile data, low latency, and higher data caps.

 However, before we delve in any further, let’s start with some basic definitions: